ChristianGaetcke/snipe-it/README.md

 Last but not least, you'll need to get the status-id of the status you want to have after the device is checked out.
 This can be found under Status Labels => edit the status label => last number of the URL is the status-ID).

 ### Windows client

+Just define the parameters by following the examples in inventory.ps1 ´´´
+$apiKey = ''
+$baseUrl = ""
+$fsField = ""
+$cpuField = ""
+$ramField = ""
+$macField = ""
+$diskField = ""
+$osField = ""
+$statusID = ""
+´´´
+and leave everything else as it is.
+If you want your users to type in the asset tag manually, change ´$getTag=0´ to ´$getTag=0´.
+If you want to disable the GUI, change ´$enableGUI=1´ to ´$enableGUI=2´ (This will only inventorize the asset without a user)

+Then save everything and zip the folder and send it out to your users.

 ### OSX client